White Aggregation and Restoration for Few-shot 3D Point Cloud Semantic Segmentation: Experiments

-We compare WARM with existing baselines~\cite{zhao2021few, an2024rethinking} under 1-/2-way and 1-/5-shot settings.
-As described in Tab.~\ref{table_s3dis}, WARM achieves state-of-the-art performance on the S3DIS dataset across all scenarios, with a large margin.
-This superiority is consistently observed on the ScanNet dataset as well, as shown in Tab.~\ref{table_scannet}.
+We compare WARM with existing baselines under 1/2-way and 1/5-shot settings.
+As shown in \cref{tabs:3_s3dis}, WARM achieves state-of-the-art performance for uni-modal methods on the S3DIS dataset.
+This superiority is mostly maintained on the ScanNet dataset in \cref{tabs:4_scannet} for uni-modal models, although it has lower performance in most scenarios compared to multi-modal method such as MM-FSS \cite{an2024multimodality}.
+MM-FSS exploits text and image features in addition to point clouds for more comprehensive pretraining \cite{li2022language}, whereas the main contribution of WARM is focused on the prototype construction, rather than feature quality.

-Surprisingly, the effectiveness of WARM does not stem from incorporating a complex decoder, as in prior approaches~\cite{zhao2021few, an2024rethinking}.
-Rather, it comes from a principled design focused on prototype construction.
-Moreover, the competitive results of the simple FPS-based method, which merely assigns labels based on feature distance, further question the necessity of such complex decoders.
-These findings highlight the critical role of prototype quality in FS-PCS.
-Consequently, future work should increasingly focus on designing more expressive and robust prototypes, like other few-shot downstream tasks~\cite{zhang2022feature, fan2022self, lee2025temporal}.
+Given the simplicity of WARM compared to heavy decoder-based models \cite{an2024multimodality, an2024rethinking}, its competitive performance highlights the importance of careful prototype design.
+Moreover, the strong results achieved by `FPS + \textit{min-dist.}' further question the necessity of complex decoders.
+These findings suggest that future work should place greater emphasis on developing more expressive and robust prototype representations, as explored in other few-shot downstream tasks \cite{zhang2022feature, lee2025temporal}.